Wuchiwei/take-home-assignment/README.md

 **Why `actor` over `@MainActor`?** Repository work (fetching, caching) doesn't need to run on the main thread. `actor` keeps it on the cooperative thread pool, freeing the main thread for UI work.

-**UIKit / Combine alternative:**
+**GCD alternative:** Use a concurrent `DispatchQueue` with the reader-writer pattern — reads execute concurrently via `queue.sync { }`, writes are serialized via `queue.async(flags: .barrier) { }`.
+This allows multiple concurrent reads while ensuring writes have exclusive access, preventing race conditions.
+However, it's a runtime-only guarantee with no compile-time safety, and forgetting to wrap an access in the queue is a silent data race.

+**Other alternatives:**
-- `NSLock` around mutable state — error-prone, no compile-time checks
+- `NSLock` — fine-grained but error-prone (deadlocks, forgotten unlocks)
-- Serial `DispatchQueue` — runtime isolation, but easy to bypass by accessing properties directly
+- Serial `DispatchQueue` — simpler than reader-writer but serializes all access including reads, reducing concurrency

 ---